On This Page

 Lakehouse Engines in Cribl Search

-Set up a lakehouse engine so you can ingest data directly into Cribl Search, enabling fast searches and AI workflows.
+Add a lakehouse engine so you can ingest data directly into Cribl Search.

 Highlights

-• Lakehouse engines host and accelerate your data for fast, schema-aware searches.
+• Lakehouse engines store and accelerate your data within Cribl Search.

-• Choose an engine tier that covers your daily ingest.
+• Choose an engine size that covers your raw, uncompressed daily ingest.
 Resize or add more engines as needed.

 • Storage auto-scales with your data volume and retention settings.

 A Lakehouse engine is a storage-plus-compute unit that ingests, stores, and accelerates your data inside Cribl Search.
-Use them for:
+It can keep your data hot for up to 10 years, with no storage tiering to manage.

-1. Ingests data from one or more supported Sources.
+• Accepts data from one or more Sources.

 If your ingest rate changes, or you experience ingest or search latency, you can resize your lakehouse engine.
 If the available sizes are not enough, you can add more lakehouse engines to distribute the workload.